Twentynine Palms (film): Reception

 On review aggregator Rotten Tomatoes, the film holds a 40% approval rating based on 40 reviews, with an average rating of 4.9/10.
 The website's critical consensus states: "A muddled and inconsequential drama".
 On Metacritic it has a score of 43 out of 100 based on 16 critics reviews.

 Lisa Nesselson of Variety magazine wrote "A "Zabriskie Pointless" for the new millennium, Bruno Dumont‘s third feature, Twentynine Palms, is a narcolepsy-inducing road movie in which an American guy and a French-speaking babe get in a red Hummer and drive toward the titular California desert destination.
 Pic fails to captivate or intrigue at the most basic level."
 Ty Burr of The Boston Globe described the film as "a textbook example of how a director can strip away plot, motivation, character, and meaning and still leave arrant pretension standing tall".

 In an article for the Christian Science Monitor, David Sterritt wrote about the film "While many will find the movie dull and distasteful in the extreme, it has deeply serious ideas at its core - the same subtly philosophical and implicitly theological concerns that mark Dumont's earlier films, which also criticize people who live entirely in the physical realm of existence at the expense of mental and spiritual perceptions.
 Dumont's methods are radical, but there's a fascinating method to his seeming cinematic madness."

+Legacy and Analysis

+James Quandt’s Artforum article on the film led to the coining of the term New French Extremity.